One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 A tradition at the Celebration of Light event, prior to the fireworks, is the Pete McLeod Airshow which features aerial acrobatics above the waters of English Bay.

-It’s usually just a single plane, but fun to watch and visible from Sunset Beach to Second Beach and beyond.
+It’s usually a single plane that’s fun to watch and visible from Sunset Beach to Second Beach and beyond.
 The best place to watch from though is English Bay Beach as that’s at the centre of the show.

 In addition to music broadcast on radio to accompany the fireworks, live bands perform in the afternoons and evenings.